benwilcock/spring-music/README.md

 ```

 That's it.
 Once everything has started you should see Spring Music in your browser.
 Secrets will have been added to Kubernetes for the database username and password (not particularly secret as they are in this repo!).
 Mysql will be deployed in a non-HA 'singleton' configuration.

-To see what I've done here, check in the `src/main/kubernetes` folder.
+To see it takes to deploy the application on Kubernetes, check in the `src/main/kubernetes` folder.

 I've also tweaked `build.gradle` and added a `Dockerfile` in `src/main/docker`.